Medically reviewed by Mary Lucas, RN

 There’s reason to believe that platelet-rich plasma (PRP) therapy could help you regrow and reverse the effects of hair loss conditions like androgenic alopecia, also known as male pattern baldness.

-But you don’t have to go all Interview with a Vampire to make use of PRP — in fact, there’s no biting necessary.
+But you don’t have to go all to make use of PRP — in fact, there’s no biting necessary.
 PRP therapy is actually a therapeutic treatment that has been around for several decades, used most commonly in treating things like sports injuries.
 Scientists are still working out exactly what’s going on when PRP is utilized, but they’ve seen promising results.

 Aside from treating ligament injuries and osteoarthritis to signs of aging in facial skin, PRP treatment might also be a potential answer to a receding hairline, which is probably why you’re here.

 Before we get to whether this might be a solution for you, let’s first discuss how PRP therapy works.

 There’s a reason that a version of this treatment for the face is sometimes referred to as a “vampire facial.”
 PRP therapy is a simple process but it can seem a little odd, a bit like a blood transplant.

 A doctor or medical professional draws blood from your arm

 The blood is placed into a centrifuge, where it separates into three components (platelet-rich plasma, platelet-poor plasma and red blood cells).